FullstackAcademy/npm-getting-started/step_1/README.md

-# Step 1: Creating an NPM project
+# Lesson 1: JavaScdript Libraries

 By the end of this step, you should understand how to:
+- use CDN libraries to add JavaScript libraries to vanilla HTML/CSS/JavaScript Projects
 - create a new NPM project
 - search for JavaScript libraries to use in that project
 - install and use those JavaScript libraries